//Adeniyi: Peter Obi May Quit ADC If Denied 2027 Presidential Ticket

 Spread the love

-“I believe David Mark can guide the contenders to make sacrifices and focus on the bigger picture if the ADC wants to maintain credibility as an alternative,” he added.
+“I believe David Mark can guide the contenders to make sacrifices and focus on the bigger picture if the ADC wants to maintain credibility as an alternative,” Adeniyi noted, emphasizing the need for consensus-building within the party.

 © 2025 Gossip News Now, a division of CHIEJOS HARBIAN DIGITAL MEDIA LTD. Contact us via admin@gossipnewsnow.online